2023/2024 Housing Residential Agreement

 If a resident is found in housing during early arrival or winter break without prior approval by College Housing, they will be asked to leave immediately.
 All policies outlined within this agreement still apply during these time periods, including the following restrictions:

-If a resident violates any policy or the additional restrictions during these time periods, the resident will be required to vacate the space immediately until the standard move-in date of the subsequent semester.
+If a resident violates any policies or the additional restrictions during these time periods, the resident will be required to vacate the space immediately until the standard move-in date of the subsequent semester.

 In addition to the provisions set forth in this agreement, residents agree to abide by the Housing Residential Code of Conduct policies as described below.
-Failing to abide by these policies may result in housing mediation processes, termination of the resident contract and/or legal action.
+Failing to abide by these policies may result in housing code of conduct meetings, termination of the resident contract and/or legal action.
 The following are violations of the housing residential code of conduct:

-Housing residents are expected to follow the originally enacted Student Code of Conduct policies and definitions found on the college website, under consumer information.
+Housing residents are expected to follow the originally enacted Student Code of Conduct policies and definitions found on the college website, found at sc4.edu/consumer.

 Housing Residents are expected to follow the guidelines and procedures as explained throughout this agreement.
 Failure to follow these guidelines will result in violation of the Housing Residential Agreement Standard.